Call of Duty: Experience 2011: $1 million tournament

 One of the convention's main attractions was the $1 million tournament in which 32 teams of four battled for a $400,000 grand prize.
-The tournament was single elimination, featured off site pre-qualifiers.
-Four slots were left empty to be filled on site by fans that attended.
+The tournament was single elimination, featured off-site pre-qualifiers.
+Four slots were left empty to be filled on site by fans who attended.
 The competition "[featured] a roster of top Call of Duty warriors" who fought to make it in the top 8 to be eligible for some of the prize money.
 The tournament was shout-cast by Call of Duty pros Hastro and Fwiz.
 Optic Gaming (U.S.A.) and Team Infinity (U.K.) went head to head in the finals in a variety of Call of Duty: Modern Warfare 3 multiplayer game modes.
 Optic Gaming won the best of 5 series in four rounds and took the $400,000 prize, while becoming Call of Duty XP's first-ever tournament winners.